-- 12.1 In the event of a man-overboard incident it is essential to locate the casualty and maintain them in sight, a task to which all crew and Pilots on board must devote their whole attention. - 12.2 Coastguard, Port Authorities and shipping should be informed immediately, and lengthy communications should be avoided.
-Speed of sighting and recovery remain the priority.

-12.3 Once the casualty is located, and as the pilot boat is being positioned, retrieval
+- 13.1 In the event of a man-overboard incident it is essential to locate the casualty and maintain them in sight, a task to which all crew and Pilots on board must devote their whole attention. - 13.2 Coastguard, Port Authorities and shipping must be informed immediately and lengthy communications should be avoided.
+Speed of sighting and recovery remain the priority. - 13.3 Once the casualty is located, and as the pilot boat is being positioned, retrieval equipment should be prepared and deployed as appropriate.